-NDARD 4 - CREATE AND MAINTAIN SUPPORTIVE AND SAFE LEARNING IRONMENTS 4.1 Support student participation Identify strategies to support inclusive student participation and engagement in classroom activities.
-4.2 Manage classroom activities Demonstrate the capacity to organise classroom activities and provide clear directions.
-4.3 Manage challenging behaviour Demonstrate knowledge of practical approaches to manage challenging behaviour.
-4.4 Maintain student safety Describe strategies that support students' wellbeing and safety working within school and/or system, curriculum and legislative requirements.
-4.5 Use ICT safely, responsibly and ethically Demonstrate an understanding of the relevant issues and the strategies available to support the safe, responsible and ethical use of ICT in learning and teaching.
-NDARD 5 - ASSESS, PROVIDE FEEDBACK AND REPORT ON STUDENT LEARNING 5.1 Assess student learning Demonstrate understanding of assessment strategies, including informal and formal, diagnostic, formative and summative approaches to assess student learning.
-5.2 Provide feedback to students on their learning Demonstrate an understanding of the purpose of providing timely and appropriate feedback to students about their learning.
-5.3 Make consistent and comparable judgements Demonstrate understanding of assessment moderation and its application to support consistent and comparable judgements of student learning.
-5.4 Interpret student data Demonstrate the capacity to interpret student assessment data to evaluate student learning and modify teaching practice.
-5.5 Report on student achievement • Demonstrate understanding of a range of strategies for reporting to students and
+STANDARD 4 - CREATE AND MAINTAIN SUPPORTIVE AND SAFE LEARNING ENVIRONMENTS

+4.1 Support student participation

+Identify strategies to support inclusive student participation and engagement in classroom activities.

+4.2 Manage classroom activities

+Demonstrate the capacity to organise classroom activities and provide clear directions.

+4.3 Manage challenging behaviour

+Demonstrate knowledge of practical approaches to manage challenging behaviour.

+4.4 Maintain student safety

+Describe strategies that support students' wellbeing and safety working within school and/or system, curriculum and legislative requirements.

+4.5 Use ICT safely, responsibly and ethically

+Demonstrate an understanding of the relevant issues and the strategies available to support the safe, responsible and ethical use of ICT in learning and teaching.

+STANDARD 5 - ASSESS, PROVIDE FEEDBACK AND REPORT ON STUDENT LEARNING

+5.1 Assess student learning

+Demonstrate understanding of assessment strategies, including informal and formal, diagnostic, formative and summative approaches to assess student learning.

+5.2 Provide feedback to students on their learning

+Demonstrate an understanding of the purpose of providing timely and appropriate feedback to students about their learning.

+5.3 Make consistent and comparable judgements

+Demonstrate understanding of assessment moderation and its application to support consistent and comparable judgements of student learning.

+5.4 Interpret student data

+Demonstrate the capacity to interpret student assessment data to evaluate student learning and modify teaching practice.

+5.5 Report on student achievement

+Demonstrate understanding of a range of strategies for reporting to students and parents/carers and the purpose of keeping accurate and reliable records of student achievement.

-STANDARD 6 - ENGAGE IN PROFESSIONAL LEARNING 6.1 Identify and plan professional learning needs Demonstrate an understanding of the role of the Australian Professional Standards for Teachers in identifying professional learning needs.
+STANDARD 6 - ENGAGE IN PROFESSIONAL LEARNING

+6.1 Identify and plan professional learning needs

+Demonstrate an understanding of the role of the Australian Professional Standards for Teachers in identifying professional learning needs.

 6.2 Engage in professional learning and improve practice

 Understand the relevant and appropriate sources of the professional learning for teachers.
-6.3 6.3 Engage with colleagues and improve practice Seek and apply constructive feedback from supervisors and teachers to improve teaching practices.
+6.3 Engage with colleagues and improve practice Seek and apply constructive feedback from supervisors and teachers to improve teaching practices.
 6.4 Apply professional learning and improve student learning Demonstrate an understanding of the rationale for continued professional learning and the implications for improved student learning.
-NDARD 7 - ENGAGE PROFESSIONALLY WITH COLLEAGUES, PARENTS/CARERS THE COMMUNITY 7.1 Meet professional ethics and responsibilities Understand and apply the key principles described in codes of ethics and conduct for the teaching profession.
+STA NDARD 7 - ENGAGE PROFESSIONALLY WITH COLLEAGUES, PARENTS/CARERS AND THE COMMUNITY 7.1 Meet professional ethics and responsibilities Understand and apply the key principles described in codes of ethics and conduct for the teaching profession.
 7.2 Comply with legislative, administrative and organisational requirements Understand the relevant legislative, administrative and organisational policies and processes required for teachers according to school stage.
-7.3 7.3 processes required for teachers according to school stage.
-7.3 processes required for teachers according to school stage.
-Engage with the parents/carers 7.3 processes required for teachers according to school stage.
-Engage with the parents/carers Understand strategies for working effectively, sensitively and confidentially with processes required for teachers according to school stage.
-Engage with the parents/carers Understand strategies for working effectively, sensitively and confidentially with parents/carers.
+7.3 Engage with the parents/carers Understand strategies for working effectively, sensitively and confidentially with and the land of the second parents/carers.
+7.4 Engage with professional teaching networks and broader communities 7.4 •